top of page

 (See recipe card below for measurements and full recipe!)

+2.)
+Refrigerate for 15 minutes until dough is just chilled.

+3.)
+Roll into a ball and place between two pieces of parchment or wax paper.
+Using a rolling pin, roll the dough out to about 1/8” thickness.

 4.)
-Refrigerate for 15 minutes until dough is just chilled

-5.)
-Now take out the dough, roll into a ball and place between two pieces of parchment or wax paper.
-Using a rolling pin, roll the dough out to about 1/8” thickness, or however thick you want your cookies.
-But 1/8” is true to an Oreo.

-6.)
-Using a small circle cookie cutter the size of an Oreo (about 2”) Cut out small circles and place them on the lined baking sheet.
+Using a small circle cookie cutter, cut out small circles and place them on the lined baking sheet.
 Repeat this process with the extra dough until it is all used.
-Place the circles on your baking sheet.
+You can also use a cookie press like the one I used!

 Make the Filling:

+1.)
+Mix butter with a hand mixer until it gets soft and fluffy.
+Add in powdered sugar and keep mixing until no lumps.

 2.)
-Now mix this butter with a hand mixer until it gets soft and fluffy.
-Add in your powdered sugar and keep mixing until the clumps are mixed in.
+Mix in vanilla and milk until it becomes a frosting consistency.
+Start with 1 tbsp of milk and add more if the frosting is too dry.
+The frosting should be spreadable.

 3.)
-Mix in your vanilla and milk, and mix for about 1-2 minutes until it becomes a frosting consistency.
-Start with 1 tbsp of milk and add more if the frosting is too dry.
-Your frosting should be spreadable.
-If it’s too liquidy you can always add more powdered sugar.

-4.)
-Divide your frosting in half in two bowls.
-Add one packet of Color Kitchen Foods Orange color powder to one of the frosting bowls and mix thoroughly until combined.
-Now do the same with the Color Kitchen Foods Green color powder.
+Add one packet of Orange color powder (I like Color Kitchen Foods) to one of the frosting bowls and mix thoroughly until combined.
 Alternatively you can use any food coloring drops for each bowl!
-I just highly recommend natural drops.
+I recommend natural colored drops.

 Assemble the Cookies:

-I used a piping bag to squeeze the icing on the cookies, it gives them a smooth edge.
+I used a piping bag, it gives them a smooth edge.
 But you can frost them on as well.
-I did about 2 tsp of frosting per cookie.
 Spread it out evenly and then smoosh the cookie down a bit with the top half of the other cookie.

 Place in the fridge for 30 minutes or freezer for about 15 minutes, to set.
-Store in fridge or frozen, the icing may get soft at room temperature.
+Store in fridge!

-The little monsters in action.
-They're fun to stack, move around, and dunk in a big glass of (oat) milk.
+Monster Oreos.
+They're fun to stack and dunk in a big glass of (oat) milk.

 If you make these Gluten Free Halloween Oreos, leave me comments or questions below!
-And as always tag me @gutsy_baker on Instagram, I love to see your creations!
+And tag me @gutsy_baker on Instagram, I love to see your creations!

 bottom of page